|

 Some cities leave the court's phone number off the Notice to Appear, or

-provide an incomplete address for the court (both of which are required on the approved form), in an apparent attempt to make it harder
+provide an incomplete address for the court (both of which are required on the official form), in an apparent attempt to make it harder

 for defendants to have their day in court.